arafato/azure-core-concepts-book/README.md

 ### Authentication
 Understanding Authentication in Azure can be complicated at the beginning.
-Most users are confused about how all the different pieces and terminologies such as *Azure AD, Tenant ID, Account Owner, Subscription Owner, Subscription Admin, Directory Admin, Co-Admin, RBAC* etc. you will find in the official documentation fit together.
+Most users are confused about all the different pieces and terminologies such as *Azure AD, Tenant ID, Account Owner, Subscription Owner, Subscription Admin, Directory Admin, Co-Admin, RBAC* etc. coming together.
 It doesn't help neither that terms are used inconsistently throughout the web, and that Azure has two different authentication models, depending on whether you are using ARM or ASM (see subsequent section).
 We will focus on ARM which is the current model and the one you should use for every new project.